dekarrin/ictiobus/docs/ictcc.md

 and unepxected parsing actions, to name a few.
 To aid with the debugging of language specifications, ictiobus provides several tools.

-As part of the process of creating an LR parser, a deterministic finitie automaton is constructed.
-This DFA

-LR parsers will sometimes report errors that have to do with DFA states and/or deciding which is the next state to move to.
-The DFA generated from a spec can be output by using the -D/--dfa flag for further examining.
-Output will include the name of the state, the LR items within the DFA, and a list of transitions to other states.
-While somewhat complicated to look over, sometimes it can be helpful to trace a parser's path through a DFA to see where things have gone wrong.
+As part of the process of creating an LR parser, a deterministic finite automaton is constructed from the input language's grammar.
+Some of the errors LR parsers report will refer to the states of this DFA.
+The -D/--dfa flag to ictcc will make it output the DFA for examination.
+Output will include the name of its, the LR items that state is associated with, and a list of transitions to other states.
+While somewhat complicated to look over, it can be helpful to trace a parser's path through a DFA to see where things have gone wrong.

--T/--parse-table
--D/--dfa
--p/-preproc
+Not every type of parser ictiobus supports uses a DFA, but all of them use a parsing table.
+This table informs the parser what action it should take based on the next token of input it sees; for LL(k) parsers, this is which grammar rule to select, and for LR parsers, this is whether to shift, reduce to some symbol, accept the input string, or error.
+This table can printed by passing ictcc the -T/--parse-table flag.

+Both the DFA and the parse table output will have symbols that were not directly defined by the language spec (and in fact, are reserved and forbidden from being used as grammar symbols):

+* `$`   - The end-of-input token/terminal symbol.
+Lexers in ictiobus return this
+          token when at the end of an input string.
+This as a symbol in debug output should be considered as "the end of input has been reached".
+* `ε`   - The empty string epsilon symbol.
+This indicates either the empty string in the general case, or more specifically in debug output, an epsilon production of a grammar rule.
+* `*-P` - The augmented start symbol (`*` will be replaced by the actual name of the starting rule of the grammar the parser is for).
+LR parsers detect the end of input by building DFAs from an augmented version of the original input grammar; this is done by defining a new start symbol which derives the original start symbol, whose rule remains in the grammar.

+Besides outputting information on parser construction, ictcc can output the spec itself as it sees it, at various stages.
+The -P/--preproc flag will cause it to output the spec source code for input files after it has completed preprocessing steps, such as removing comments and normalizing lines of input.
+To see the spec as a listing of definitions after ictcc has completely finished reading it, use the -s/--spec flag.

 -s/--spec output the spec

 WIP